alexbevi/redmine_dropbox_attachments/README.md

 I also used the [Redmine DropBox](https://github.com/zuinqstudio/redmine_drop_box) plugin to find some quick answers to interacting with dropbox.

+### Thanks

+Big thanks to [Alexander Nickel](https://github.com/mralexandernickel) for the initial implementation of the project folder hierarchy.

 ## About

 Copyright (c) 2012-2013 Alex Bevilacqua